How to Clear DNS Cache with Remote Execution

 You can flush the DNS cache of remote computers to increase privacy or remove outdated information about visited websites.
 This could solve network-related issues on remote computers.

-- Choose the platform where you want to run automation steps.
+- On the Create job page, choose the platform where you want to run automation steps.

 - Add the Clear DNS Cache step to the list on the left.

 - From the list of Devices define the devices or a group of devices that will receive the script.

 You can organize your devices by selecting a grouping option from the top of the list.